PDF notes

 PDF is a file format to store published versions of documents.

-It is mot often seen for manuals, articles (alongside PostScript), and such.
+It is most often seen for manuals, academic articles (historically alongside PostScript), final versions of documents, and such.

 From a functional point of view, the PDF language combines